cit30900/workbook/_build/html/_sources/dev_environment/mac/8_use_terminal_in_vscode.md

 1. Ensure you are in your `cit30900` root directory.

-When you installed VS Code, it added a special command that you can use to create and open a new file with a single command.

 2. At the command prompt, type `code helloworld.py`.

 You should see a file open in the file editor at the top of the VS Code window.